navar135/navar135/README.md

 - Machine Learning

 🌱 In my spare time I am completing the [IBM Machine Learning Professional Certificate](https://www.coursera.org/professional-certificates/ibm-machine-learning#courses) to gain a deeper understanding of machine learning concepts and how machine learning is applied in a business context

-🤔 I am looking for help in transitioning from an academic to an industry career.
+🤔 I am looking for help in transitioning from an academic to an industry career

 ⚡ Fun Fact: I am a recreational weightlifter 🏋🏽 and CrossFit athlete.
 I recently competed in a scaled competetion and placed 2nd.
 I love trying challenging hobbies and activities.